skmetz/ood_examples/bottom_of_all_things/post.md

-I've been teaching a fair amount, which means I've been revisiting my 'example problems' regularly.
-When I initially chose the class problems I believed I understood them completely (hubris, I know), but now that I've worked them repeatedly I'm seeing new and surprising things.
+I've been teaching a fair amount, which means I've been revisiting my 'class problems' regularly.
+When I chose these problems I believed that I understood them completely (hubris, I know) but now that I've worked them repeatedly I'm seeing new and surprising things.

-The things I'm seeing have to do with the _shape_ of code.
-Code can be written, or shaped, in many ways, and I've always thought that for any given problem many different shapes of code provided equally 'good' solutions.
-I think of programming as an art and I'm willing to give artists a fair amount of expressive leeway.
+These new things have to do with the _shape_ of code.
+Code can be written, or shaped, in many ways, and I've always thought that for any given problem many different code shapes gave equally 'good' solutions.
+(I think of programming as an art and am willing to give artists a fair amount of expressive leeway.)

-But now I'm beginning to change my mind.
-These days it feels like all shapes are not equally 'good', that some code shapes expose information that others conceal.
-For example, below is a slightly modified version<a href="#note1">[1]</a> of the code used in my previous blog post,
+But I'm having a change of heart.
+These days it feels like all shapes are not equally 'good', that some code shapes are better than others because they _expose_ information that others conceal..
+This blog post illustrates the transition I'm undergoing.

-<a href="http://www.sandimetz.com/blog/2014/05/28/betting-on-wrong" target="_blank">Getting It Right by Betting on Wrong</a>.
+Example 1 below is a slightly modified version <a href="#note1">[1]</a> of the code used in my previous blog post <a href="http://www.sandimetz.com/blog/2014/05/28/betting-on-wrong" target="_blank">Getting It Right by Betting on Wrong</a>, about the
+<a href="http://en.wikipedia.org/wiki/Open/closed_principle" target="_blank">Open/Closed </a> principle.
+The ```House``` class contains code to produce the tale 'The House that Jack Built' <a href="#note2">[2]</a>.
+The ```Controller``` class invokes ```House#line``` in its ```#play_house``` method on line 33.
+Line 37 invokes the controller.
+The output is on line 40.

-###Example: The House that Jack Built
+###Example 1: The House that Jack Built
 <pre id="house" class="line-numbers"><code class="language-ruby">class House
   DATA = [
     'the horse and the hound and the horn that belonged to',